yiyins2/CS320-SU23/labs/htop-df-ls/README.md

 	- permanently store data in the form of files and folders
 	- long term storage (that is, data is retained on reboot)
 	- slow in operation
+	- Cheaper per bit of space than RAM
 	- usually much larger than RAM

 #### Why do you need to learn about space management commands?